Healing Remedies for Traumatic Stress -

 There are myriad ways to balance out some of the inequalities in the world by sharing our food and wealth.
 At the very least we can ask ourselves what we can give up in order to make the world a better place.
 And … it’s easier to give than it’s ever been.

 Visit the Hunger Site every day at and click on the button, “Give Free Food.”
 Each click is matched by a cup of food to the world’s hungry by the site’s sponsors.
-To date (February 2019) 702,570,939 cups of food have been funded.
-Sign up for Amazon Smile.
-5% of your purchases will be gifted to a charity of your choice.
+To date (October 2024) 795,640,099 cups of food have been funded.

 speak out!